NATO chief hopes Ukraine offensive will force Russia to negotiate

 "At our summit in Lithuania next month, we're going to be building on that momentum," Biden said.

-Earlier, Stoltenberg told CNN that it was "still early days" for the offensive, which he characterized as "difficult".
+Earlier, Stoltenberg told CNN that it was "still early days" for the offensive, which he characterised as "difficult".

 Meanwhile, the US State Department announced a new US$325 million package of ammunition and heavy weaponry to top up Ukraine's supplies as its big attack gets underway.